ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/attribute-not-linked.md

 }
 ```

-For further guidance, please refer to the [shaping your data documentation](../../shape-data/index.md).
+For further guidance, please see the [shaping your data documentation](../../shape-data/pivoted-shape.md) and how to [link the attribute to the relevant observation](../../configuration/columns/attributes.md#describing-observations).